Learn how to take amazing family photos with your smartphone!

 Capalaba Regional Park

 What's there?
 A large, sheltered picnic area which overlooks the entirety of the playground and is fully equipped with tables, seating and electric BBQs.
 An awesome array of play equipment which is split into different sections, the first is a large climbing structure with slides, climbing tunnels and imagine play shops.There is also a wooden obstacle fort, musical instrument themed play area, motorbike seesaw, swings, flying fox and loads more.
 There are plenty of grassy areas, a duck pond, on site toilet facilities and lots of long winding pathways; another awesome feature that could be included in your party?
 On a Saturday, there is usually pedal yourself go karts for hire right beside the car park!

 Address: 13 Pittwin Rd, Capalaba 4157.

 "Great place for a party!
 Sheltered picnic area overlooks the entire play area so you can keep an eye on the kids.
 You'll need to get there early to secure the spot though!" - BMG Member

-As always, we know that there must be so many more awesome places to cool off outdoors this summer is Brisbane and we definitely want to hear about them!
+As always, we know that there must be so many more awesome places to host a party in Brisbane and we definitely want to hear about them!
 If you know of any other places that you think should have made the list then make sure to head over to our discussion group and leave us a comment to let us know!